 Dual-Tone Multi-Frequency (DTMF) signaling is used for detecting dialed digits over the SIP connection, either outbound or inbound.
 Bandwidth supports in-band or out-of-band DTMF outlined in RFC 2833.

 Bandwidth supports only E.164 for outbound and inbound calling on our UC product.

 This is the recognized international standard.
 It's characterized by a “+” followed by the country code (i.e. “1” for the U.S.) and then the specific phone number.
 Some phone systems don't have the ability to support this method.
 A user shouldn't choose the UC product unless they are sure of their PBX’s compliance.
 If this product is chosen, Bandwidth will be sending all calls into the PBX in E.164 format.
 We'll also expect that calls are sent back to us in this method.

 - Example Local & Long Distance: +19192971100

 - Example International: +4402074942020

-Bandwidth supports 2 codecs to date: G.729a and G711mulaw.
-Inbound calls to Bandwidth CLEC numbers will also support ILBC.
+Bandwidth fully supports two codecs to date: G.729a and G711mulaw.
+Inbound calls to Bandwidth numbers will also support ILBC.

 Caller ID In/Out